Programme

 Cabaret des Péchés

-He is one of the oldest active Czech musicians, and the jazz scene in Brno would be unimaginable without him.
-Guitarist Milan Kašuba’s birthday evening will be a celebration of his sparkling talent and unbreakable diligence, qualities characteristic of the generation that emerged on the scene in the 1960s.
+Milan Kašuba, one of the oldest active Czech musicians, is an essential figure in Brno‘s jazz scene.
+His birthday celebration will honor his immense talent and unwavering dedication—qualities characteristic of the generation that emerged in the 1960s.

-In the early 1970s, Milan Kašuba took a break from performing to refine his skills, only to return to the scene in the latter half of the decade, marking a significant phase in his artistic life.
-Together with Jiří Adam, he initially formed a guitar duo, which later expanded with the arrival of violinist Jan Beránek and singer Mirka Křivánková to form the legendary band Ornis.
-Though Ornis was active for just over three years, it secured a notable position among local bands of its time and gained respect abroad as well.
-After Ornis disbanded, Milan Kašuba embarked on a solo career, collaborated with Gustav Brom’s big band, performed with various formations on the Czech club and festival scenes, recorded regularly, and from the mid-1990s began teaching at music schools in Brno and later at the Janáček Academy of Music and Performing Arts (JAMU).
+In the early 1970s, Kašuba took a break from performing to refine his skills.
+However, in the latter half of the decade, he returned to the scene, marking a significant phase in his artistic life.
+He formed a guitar duo with Jiří Adam, which later expanded to include violinist Jan Beránek and singer Mirka Křivánková, thus creating the legendary band Ornis.
+Although Ornis was active for just over three years, it earned respect both locally and abroad.
+After the band‘s disbandment, Kašuba embarked on a solo career, collaborated with Gustav Brom’s big band, and performed with various formations on the Czech club and festival scenes.
+He also began recording regularly and, from the mid-1990s, began teaching at music schools in Brno, later continuing his work at the Janáček Academy of Music and Performing Arts (JAMU).

-Milan Kašuba will be joined at his birthday concert by a lineup of jazz musicians one or two generations younger: saxophonist Radek Zapadlo, multi-instrumentalist Jiří Slavík, double bassist Peter Korman, and drummer Martin Kleibl.
+For his birthday concert, Milan Kašuba will be joined by a lineup of jazz musicians, some of whom are one or two generations younger than him: saxophonist Radek Zapadlo, multi-instrumentalist Jiří Slaví k, double bassist Peter Korman, and drummer Martin Kleibl.

 Kris Davis Trio